 Celebrate your success

 Once each event is over, thank everyone for their input and let the community know how successful it was.
-This might be how much money was raised, photographs of equipment purchased with the funds raised, or just how much fun everyone had at the event.
+This might be how much money was raised, photographs of happy kids using the equipment you purchased, or just how much fun everyone had (with pictures!) at the event.
 You may want to hold a volunteers’ prize draw where everyone who helped has a shot at winning a gift (it doesn’t have to be big) or even a party or morning tea for all the helpers.

 Help is available